Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Introduction

 \section{Introduction}

-Machine learning surrogate models have emerged as a powerful approach for efficiently approximating the solutions of computationally intensive partial differential equations (PDEs).
-These surrogate methods range from purely data-driven approaches, trained on high-fidelity simulation data, to physics-informed neural networks, which integrate PDE structures directly into the training loss, enforcing physical laws as soft constraints \cite{Raissi2019PINN}.
+Machine learning surrogate models has emerged as a powerful technique for efficiently approximating the solutions of computationally intensive partial differential equations (PDEs).
+These emulation methods range from purely data-driven approaches, trained on high-fidelity simulation data, to physics-informed neural networks, which integrate PDE structures directly into the training loss, enforcing physical laws as soft constraints \cite{Raissi2019PINN}.
 Such models hold promise for achieving significant computational acceleration in applications such as fluid dynamics \cite{takamoto2024pdebenchextensivebenchmarkscientific, lippe2023pderefinerachievingaccuratelong, gupta2022multispatiotemporalscalegeneralizedpdemodeling, ohana2025welllargescalecollectiondiverse, herde2024poseidonefficientfoundationmodels}, climate modeling \cite{bodnar2024foundationmodelearth}, and materials science \cite{batatia2024foundationmodelatomisticmaterials}, enabling rapid research and development across diverse scientific and engineering disciplines.
 Despite these advances, reliable generalization and robustness remains a critical challenge \cite{krishnapriyan2021characterizingpossiblefailuremodes}.
-Before surrogate models can be safely deployed in operational environments demanding generalization beyond their training data, it is essential to develop methods capable of quantifying risk profiles and ensuring predictions remain trustworthy.
+Before surrogate models can be safely deployed in operational environments demanding generalization beyond their training data, it is essential to develop methods capable of quantifying risk profiles and ensuring trustworthiness of predictions.